iterative/dvc.org/public/static/docs/command-reference/run.md

 - `-c <path>`, `--cwd <path>` (_deprecated_) - Use `-f` and `-w` to change the name and location (working directory) of a stage file.

-- `-w`, `--wdir` - specifies a working directory for the `command` to run in.
-  `dvc run` expects that dependencies, outputs, metric files are specified relative to this directory.
+- `-w <path>`, `--wdir <path>` - specifies a working directory for the `command` to run in. `dvc run` expects that dependencies, outputs, metric files are specified relative to this directory.
 This value is saved in the `wdir` field of the stage file generated (as a relative path to the location of the DVC-file) and is used by `dvc repro` to change the working directory before executing the `command`.

 - `--no-exec` - create a stage file, but do not execute the `command` defined in it, nor track dependencies or outputs with DVC.
 In the DVC-file contents, the